4329/frc2025/notes.md

 ### `Robot.java`

 - Contains main entrypoint for code.
 Methods such as `robotInit()` and `teleopInit()`.
 Also calls same name methods in `RobotContainer.java`
 - `Logger` is initialized and configured here.
 This is new to me.
+Lots of littletonrobotics imports
 - `robotPeriodic()` runs the command scheduler.
 - `autonomousInit()` selects a singular autonomous command to run.